Chapter 1:

 They discovered three rules.

-The first: my body does not get sick.
-Not from poison, not from plague, not from anything they could dig up and throw at me.
-They even had me drink a vial marked with a skull and crossbones once.
-For a second I thought it was salad dressing.
+First: my body does not get sick.
+Not from poison, not from plague, not from anything they could dig up.
+They even handed me a vial with a skull and crossbones once.
+For a second, I thought it was salad dressing.

-The second: my body repairs itself.
-Cuts and bruises vanished in moments, shattered bones snapped back into place, organs grew back like weeds.
-The sisters kept pushing to see if there was a limit.
-They drowned me, starved me, even shoved me into the clinic’s old incinerator.
-I walked back out a few minutes later without a scratch.
-If I was destroyed completely, I simply reappeared somewhere nearby, good as new, like the world refused to get rid of me.
+Second: my body fixes itself.
+Cuts vanish, bones snap back, organs sprout like weeds.
+They drowned me, starved me, even shoved me into the clinic's old incinerator.
+I walked out a few minutes later without a mark.
+If I was destroyed completely, I just reappeared nearby, like the world refused to throw me out.

 ◇◇◇◇